West Midlands Branch

 Benefits of belonging

-The West Midlands Branch uses its membership announcement email list to inform its members of activities and initiatives that are relevant to their interests and to make requests for engagement on topical issues.
+The West Midlands Branch uses its e-newsletter to inform its members of activities and initiatives that are relevant to their interests and to make requests for engagement on topical issues.

 - become a member of the West Midlands Branch

-These preferences can be updated by logging into your member portal.
+You can check your preferences by logging into your member portal.

-If you have any queries, please contact Member Network Services
+If you have any queries, please contact Member Network support - West Midlands Branch.

 To assist us in responding to your query please make sure to include your membership number and quote 'BPS West Midlands Branch announcement email' in the subject line.